Looking for the absolute best things to do in North Georgia? I’ve got tons of ideas for you!

 Okay, I don’t want to suggest that anything NOT on this list means its not that good of a thing to do in north Georgia.
 I’m just pulling out my top highlights from this big list!

-Know that it was quite hard to do this, as I really did enjoy each and every one of the sites and activities highlighted in this post.
+Know that it was quite hard to do this, as I really did enjoy each and every one of the spots highlighted in this post.
 But if I had to choose my top favorites, these are my personal standouts:

 - Duke Creek Falls – For its wide level path that followed the creek, and double waterfall